danielepantaleone/BlueConnect/README.md

 - Delivers event notifications via Combine publishers for both `CBCentralManager` and `CBPeripheral`.
 - Includes connection timeout handling for `CBPeripheral`.
 - Includes characteristic operations timeout handling for `CBPeripheral` (discovery, read, write, set notify).
-- Provides direct interaction with `CBPeripheral` characteristics with no need to manage `CBPeripheral` raw data.
+- Provides direct interaction with `CBPeripheral` characteristics with no need to manage `CBPeripheral` data.
 - Provides an optional cache policy for `CBPeripheral` data retrieval, ideal for scenarios where characteristic data remains static over time.
-- Provides automatic service/characteristic discovery when characteristic operations are requested (read, write, set notify),
+- Provides automatic service/characteristic discovery when characteristic operations are requested (read, write, set notify).
 - Facilitates unit testing by supporting BLE central and peripheral mocks, enabling easier testing for libraries and apps that interact with BLE peripherals.

 ## Usage